When it comes to STEM learning, how can we help all young people reach their full potential?

 Rigorous, effective preK-16 instruction in science, technology, engineering and math (STEM) and learning beyond the classroom—in afterschool and summer programs, at home, in science centers, libraries and other places both virtual and physical—sparks young people’s engagement, develops their knowledge, strengthens their persistence and nurtures their sense of identity and belonging in the STEM disciplines.
 Yet socioeconomic, linguistic, racial/ethnic, gender and other barriers too often prevent young people from accessing learning opportunities across all these settings.

 What if communities tried a new strategy to ensure all young people reach their potential in STEM?
-Twenty seven communities across the United States demonstrating strong cross-sector collaborations were selected for the initial cohort of the STEM Ecosystems Initiative’s national Community of Practice.
+Learn more about the 56 communities across the United States and Canada demonstrating strong cross-sector collaborations.